 2) The subject line must contain “Auftragsbestätigung” AND

-The list of these examples could be continued almost arbitrarily.
+The list of these examples can be continued virtually indefinitely.

 Permissions can thus be flexibly assigned to users.
 This naturally works both in the local (Benno mail archive's own) user database and in the central directory service ADS or LDAP.

-Medienweite: Most users probably use Outlook for their daily work with e-mails.
-Is there an integration of Benno MailArchiv in Outlook or even in other systems?
+MediaWide: Presumably most users use Outlook for their daily work with e‑mails.
+Is there an integration of Benno MailArchiv into Outlook or even into other systems?

-Ansgar Licher: Currently, there is no ready-made Outlook plugin.
-But we can still score points here: Such a feature can be implemented comparatively easily because we provide a so-called REST programming interface (i.e., a REST API) for it.
-It is a so-called web service interface that works simply via http or https.
+Ansgar Licher: Currently there is no ready-made Outlook plugin.
+But nevertheless we can still score here: Such a feature can be implemented comparatively easily, because we provide with Benno MailArchiv a so-called REST programming interface (i.e.: a REST API) for it.
+It is a so-called web-service interface that works simply over http or https.

-The API is designed to be very simple.
-There are exactly two essential operations that can be called from external programs (such as Outlook):
+The API is kept virtually simple.
+There are exactly two essential operations that can be called from external programs (such as Outlook).

-1) "Perform a search query" (which the user can enter in Outlook).
-The interface returns the hit list of found e-mails.
+1) “Führe eine Suchanfrage durch” (the user can enter in Outlook).
+The interface returns the hit list of the found emails.
 This can be output or displayed in Outlook.

-2) "Retrieve mail XY from the archive".
-When the user clicks on an e-mail in the hit list, it is displayed, i.e., retrieved from the archive.
-The interface transfers the desired e-mail to the calling program - and that's it! - it just needs to be displayed as an e-mail.
+2) “Hole die Mail XY aus dem Archiv”.
+When the user clicks a mail in the hit list, it is displayed, i.e., retrieved from the archive.
+The interface übergibt the desired email to the calling program – and correct! – there it only needs to be rendered as an email.

-With the help of this API, the functionality of Benno MailArchiv can be integrated not only into Outlook but also into any (web) application, e.g., inventory management, CRM, intranet, etc.
+With the help of this API the functionality of Benno MailArchiv can be integrated not only in Outlook but also in any arbitrary (Web-)application, e.g., ERP, CRM, intranet etc.

 Medienweite: Those are truly interesting properties!
 How does the development of Benno Mailarchiv continue?